One part of PBS is to understand why the behaviour happens, how it's been learned and how it's maintained - this is called a functional assessment.

-The UK PBS competence framework provides a detailed framework of the things that you need to know and the things that you need to do when delivering best practice PBS to persons with intellectual disabilities and behaviours that challenge.
+The UK PBS competence framework explains the things that you need to know and the things that you need to do when delivering best practice PBS to people with learning disabilities who display or at risk of displaying behaviours which challenge.

-The PBS Academy has also developed Standards for Services which outlines the standards services should meet to delivery high quality support for epople with learning disabilities.
+The PBS Academy has also developed Standards for Services which outlines the standards services should meet when delivering PBS.

-In conjunction with Imaginarium Seed and in support of the Winterbourne View Joint Improvement Programme, we produced four films to show some of the issues, difficulties and benefits of supporting adults with learning disabilities who can display behaviour that challenges in their communities.
+In conjunction with Imaginarium Seed and in support of the Winterbourne View Joint Improvement Programme, we produced four films to show some of the issues, difficulties and benefits of supporting adults with learning disabilities who can display behaviours which challenge in their communities.

 - developing ‘skills around the person’

 - interagency/ multi agency work at a person centred level

 - providing training in line with PBS competency framework or good autism practice